google/osv-scanner/docs/experimental.md

 ### License summary

-If you want a summary of your dependencies licenses, use the `--experimental-license-summary` flag:
+If you want a summary of your dependencies licenses, use the `--experimental-licenses-summary` flag:

 ```bash
 osv-scanner --experimental-license-summary path/to/repository`